-HND (120 credits): Overall Merit to include 45 Level 5 credits at Distinction
+HND (120 credits): Overall Merit with Distinctions in 45 Level 5 credits.

-HNC (120 credits): Overall Distinction to include 75 level 4 credits at Distinction
+HNC (120 credits): Overall Distinction with Disinctions in 75 level 4 credits.

 You may also meet the course entry requirements with combinations of different qualifications to the same standard as recognised by the University (provided subject requirements as noted above are met).
 Examples of acceptable combinations include: